Rome Adventure

-Rome Adventure, also known as Lovers Must Learn, is a 1962 romantic drama film, based on the 1932 novel Lovers Must Learn by Irving Fineman.
+Rome Adventure, also known as Lovers Must Learn, is a 1962 American romantic drama film, based on the 1932 novel Lovers Must Learn by Irving Fineman.
 It was directed by Delmer Daves and stars Troy Donahue, Angie Dickinson, and Suzanne Pleshette.

 Plot

 After quitting her job as school librarian, Prudence Bell (Suzanne Pleshette) leaves New England for a vacation in Rome.
-On the boat over, she befriends Roberto Orlandi (Rossano Brazzi), a philandering middle-aged Italian who upon their arrival in Rome introduces her to a countess who rents out rooms in her villa to tourists.
-Once Prudence settles in, she finds employment at an American bookstore and later encounters handsome architectural student Don Porter (Troy Donahue), one of several Americans also rooming at the villa.
-Don, who is recovering from a failed relationship with a blonde temptress named Lyda (Angie Dickinson), keeps his distance at first.
-But he slowly looks on Prudence as a refreshing curiosity with her adventurous outlook on life.
+On the ship over, she befriends Roberto Orlandi (Rossano Brazzi), a philandering middle-aged Italian.
+Upon their arrival in Rome, he introduces her to a countess who rents rooms in her villa to tourists.
+After finding employment at an American bookstore, Prudence encounters architectural student Don Porter (Troy Donahue), one of several Americans also rooming at the villa.
+Don is recovering from a failed relationship with a blonde temptress, Lyda (Angie Dickinson).
+Thus he keeps his distance at first.
+But he slowly sees Prudence as a refreshing curiosity with her adventurous outlook on life.

 Weeks later, Don and Prudence tour the garden spots of northern Italy.
-But upon their return to Rome, Prudence meets Don's old flame Lyda, who has recently become embroiled in an abusive relationship with a cruel, possessive Italian industrialist.
-It is obvious Lyda wants to rekindle her affair with Don when she trades insults with Prudence at dinner one evening.
-Not hearing from Don for three days after, Prudence assumes Lyda has won Don back, and she decides to move on.
-She consents to sex with Roberto, the aggressive Italian she first met on the boat over.
-But Roberto reveals to her that Don had stayed with him (and not Lyda) the previous three days in order to think things through.
-Don had told Roberto of his love for Prudence, but he then received an urgent telegram from Lyda, summoning him to a hotel.
+But upon their return to Rome, Prudence meets Don's old flame Lyda.
+She has become embroiled in an abusive relationship with a cruel, possessive tycoon.
+It is obvious Lyda wants to rekindle her affair with Don.
+One evening, during dinner, she trades insults with Prudence.
+Three days later, having not heard from Don, Prudence assumes Lyda has won him back.
+She decides to move on.
+She consents to sex with Roberto, the aggressive Italian she met on the boat over.
+But Roberto, a friend of Don, reveals that he had stayed with him (and not Lyda) to think matters through.
+Don had told Roberto of his love for Prudence.
+But he then received an urgent telegram from Lyda, summoning him to a hotel.
 After hearing this, Prudence makes plans for her return to America.

-Cut to Don arriving at the hotel, where Lyda confesses she married the industrialist for money and position only.
+Cut to Don arriving at the hotel, where Lyda confesses she married for money and position only.
 She begs Don to help free her from her palatial prison.
 Realizing Lyda plans to use him for selfish ends, Don bolts for Rome.
 But on his arrival, he discovers Prudence has taken a ship back to the States.
 Days later, arriving in New York City's port, Prudence finds Don there to greet her.
 They embrace as he tells her of his love and asks her to marry him.